Website images are very different from the photos used in print or taken directly from your digital camera.

 A: The GIF file format is the only format that you can use (but you are restricted to using only 256 colors by definition).

-Whether your images are vector or raster, for print or the web, Flying Cow Design can advise you on the best type of image to use and make sure that your images will not come in the way of your site’s performance.
+Whether your images are vector or raster, for print or the web, Flying Cow Design’s website image formatting and optimization services can advise you on the best type of image to use.
+Our team will also ensure the performance of your website is not affected.